hpcaubuserguide/hpcaub_userguide/userdoc/octopus/getting_connected.rst

-When on the AUB network (also valid when connected through the VPN service https://servicedesk.aub.edu.lb/TDClient/Requests/ServiceDet?ID=29740 ), any of the following mehtod can be used to login to the head node of the cluster.
+When on the AUB network (also valid when connected through the VPN service https://servicedesk.aub.edu.lb/TDClient/Requests/ServiceDet?ID=29740 ), any of the following methods can be used to login to the head node of the cluster.

 .. code-block:: bash

-    ssh my_user_name@octopus.aub.edu.lb   # preffered
+    ssh my_user_name@octopus.aub.edu.lb   # preferred
     ssh my_user_name@ohead1.aub.edu.lb    # optional  (not recommended)
     ssh my_user_name@ohead2.aub.edu.lb    # optional  (not recommended)
     ssh my_user_name@192.168.137.23       # last resort (if all of the above do not work)

 TIP: Passwordless login can be set up to avoid typing the password everytime and
-     is safer than saving the password in the ssh client or re-tying it.
+     is safer than saving the password in the ssh client or re-typing it.

 .. warning:: SECURITY: make sure to change your account password after the administrators have created your account.
 To change the account password